 John Frame, Systematic Theology: An Introduction to Christian Belief

 I was hesitant to embrace Frame initially.
 For one thing, I’m not reformed.
-But boy, am I glad I started reading his work.
+But, boy, am I glad I started reading his stuff.
 His big push is to connect theology to life.
 And it works.
 You could almost read his book of systematic theology for your devotions.
 Every page magnifies God and challenges the reader to live a humble life of submission before Him.
 What also comes across is that Frame is an extremely balanced thinker.
 He attempts to anchor his stated positions with Scripture, and he always comes across in a gracious manner.
 This is an important work to read.
 You would also do well to start working your way through his four-part Theology of Lordship series.
 Here’s a quote from Frame to challenge you: